francesco-s/francesco-s/README.md

 💼 <a href="https://www.linkedin.com/in/francesco-sannicola" target="_blank">LinkedIn</a>

 ## About Me
-- 💼 Currently working as a <strong>Machine Learning Engineer</strong>
 - 🤖 Focused on machine learning and software development solutions
 - 💻 Committed to clean code and scalable system design
 - 🏋️‍♂️ Fitness enthusiast — I believe a healthy body fuels a sharp mind